 Stick to licensed cabs – This isn’t a problem everywhere, but to be on the safe side, make sure to use a licensed cab.
 Some places you can tell by the license plate, others by the what’s printed on the cab – ask the people at your hostel what to look for.

 Don’t be afraid to say no – Or otherwise be aggressive.
 Plenty of times when you arrive at your destination, after negotiating a fare, the cabbie will say “extra $5 for traffic” or something of the sort.
-Get your stuff out of the cab, make a small ball out of the proper amount of money you negotiated, hand it to the cabbie and walk away.
+Get your stuff out of the cab, make a small ball out of the proper amount of money you negotiated, hand it to the cabbie and walk away and feel good about your taxi cab guide.
 Other times, cabbies will negotiate a fare with you and then try to pick up other passengers along the way to make more money.
 That’s fine if you are in a “collective taxi” or “service taxi,” as I actually was today, which operate more like little buses, but if you got a one person fare and he turns around and asks “OK to pick him up,” there is nothing wrong with saying no. A negotiating corollary here – I find saying no and walking away is pretty must the best negotiating strategy is almost all circumstances.

 Love ‘em, hate ‘em, you aren’t going to be able to always avoid them.
 And since you are going to have to deal with them sometimes, deal with them from as much of a position of strength and knowledge as you can muster.